department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

   - Would you like to pause, or are you OK with continuing?
   - Is this not a good time for this session?

-*Social worker/clinician on the session (or on standby) jumps in to provide support, if needed.
-Could SAY:*
+### Social worker/clinician on the session (or on standby) jumps in to provide support, if notice triggering
 - As a reminder, *[Name]* is a professional here to support you.
+- I want to remind you that VA can help connect you to mental health services--even if you're not enrolled in VA health care.
+To access services right away, call or go to any VA medical center at any time 24/7 or any Vet Center during clinic hours.
+You can also call 877-222-8387, Monday through Friday, 8:00 a.m. to 8:00 p.m.
+ET.
+That's 877-222-8387.
+- If you find that you're in crisis and need to talk to someone right away, you can also call our Veterans Crisis Line.

-*If I feel teary or emotional, turn off my camera and/or say* "I need to step away for a moment".
+### If I feel teary or emotional
+*Turn off my camera and/or say,* I need to step away for a moment.

-*SHARE the Veterans Crisis Line to call, text, or chat anytime day or night (from red box at top of VA.gov web pages).*
+### If no clinician observer and you notice something
+I want to remind you that VA can help connect you to mental health services--even if you're not enrolled in VA health care.
+To access services right away, call or go to any VA medical center at any time 24/7 or any Vet Center during clinic hours.
+You can also call 877-222-8387, Monday through Friday, 8:00 a.m. to 8:00 p.m.
+ET.
+That's 877-222-8387.

+*If the participant looks like they need help right now...*
+- Would you like to stop this session now?
-  - Please know that if you ever need support or just to talk to someone right away, you can reach out to the Veterans Crisis line via phone call, text, or chat anytime day or night.
+- If you find that you're in crisis and need to talk to someone right away, you can reach out to the Veterans Crisis line via phone call, text, or chat anytime day or night.
 You can call 800-273-8255 or text 838255.
-  - Would you like to stop this session now?

 ## Warm-up Questions - 5-15 minutes (depending on whether show poster)